Last Updated on

 3. Mathew Waltz

 For my full 22 years, I never took iron in my hands.
 I played football and all my workouts were mostly focused on endurance.
 All the time I thought that weight training should slow me down.

 After entering college, I began to reduce my workouts to a minimum, add to this constant fast food, and my physical fitness began to leave much to be desired.

 Now, after four years of crossfit training, I can say that I am better than I could imagine.
 When I started to train, I thought, “How do these guys do it?”
 Now I myself can do exits by force, climbing a tightrope, walking on my hands and much more.

 4. Patrick Moen

-After moving to work, I fell ill.
-First, I thought that this was due to food poisoning or stomach, in general, all this time that I was treated, I lost 18 kilograms.
-About any physical activity, while speech could not go.
+After going to work, I fell ill.
+First, I thought that this was due to food poisoning or the stomach, in general, all the time in my treatment, I lost 18 kilograms.
+I did not have any physical activity at the time and lost my weight.

-As soon as I recovered, I began to recover, doing a crossfit, first 2 times a week, and after going 4-5 times a week.
-Now I can proudly say that I have regained all my weight and even gained a little muscle.
+As soon as I recovered, I began to engage by doing crossfit.
+The first is 2 times a week, and after going 4-5 times a week, I can proudly say that I have regained all my weight and even gained a little muscle.
 In fact, I am now in better shape than I have ever been.

 Other compilation of the crossfit transformation: